node-lightning/node-lightning/CONTRIBUTING.md

 ## Code Formatting

-LNTools uses prettier for automatic code formatting.
+Node-Lightning uses prettier for automatic code formatting.
 You should have prettier auto-configured.
 In the future CI will automatically run a check with prettier and will fail if there are formatting problems.

 In tests or examples with long buffer input, it is acceptable to use the `prettier-ignore` comment to prevent unnecessary wrapping.